SAtacker/satacker.github.io/content/posts/git intro/index.md

 `git add .` takes snapshot in a temporary staging area called 'index' i.e from working dir to staging area

-Using `git commit` we can store the contents of index permanently
+Using `git commit` we can store the contents of index permanently in the local repo (usually a master branch)

+`git commit -a` notices only modified files

 ## Reverting back